Change Career After Stroke

 And I really did not know.
 Because I went from a job to my own business, I really did not know that I could go to somebody else and say, do my accounts for me.
 But also at the same time, I didn’t want to spend the money on them, because I thought that it wasn’t, it was a waste of money.
 And I thought that was going to take me away from I’m not sure what.

 So to me, you still need a second pair of hands, as I call it, so they can be local.
 So it can be a uni student.
-It can be there’s some good groups in Australia, that if your audience are in Australia, or you can go overseas like I did in the Philippines, and effectively I think of it is, is just that second pair of hands where they can do anything that isn’t the best use of my time.
+It can be there are some good groups in Australia, that if your audience is in Australia, or you can go overseas as I did in the Philippines, and effectively I think of it is, is just that second pair of hands where they can do anything that isn’t the best use of my time.

 And the example that I’ll give you is my builder.
 So I’ve just bought a new house.
 And it’s, fantastic.
 But I just saw him doing a lot of stuff in his work that I thought you don’t need to do that you don’t need to order that container and going and fill the form and, you know, he’s so frustrated by that.
 I’m like, just I’ll just pick up Facebook Messenger and just say, can you order this from that and like go, and then bang that gets done by my they overseas.

-But just think of all of the saving that you’re going to get to do the stuff that’s quality, because you’re not returning sales calls of businesses that could be worth $700,000 to you a deal, or $500,000, because you’re off doing all this other stuff that a VA could do.
+But just think of all of the savings that you’re going to get to do the stuff that’s quality because you’re not returning sales calls of businesses that could be worth $700,000 to you a deal, or $500,000 because you’re off doing all this other stuff that a VA could do.
 So I think it’s the number one thing as a small business owner, you should have, we’ve got some brilliant resources.

 And I’ll give you some links post this, because we’ve, I used to have a company are solid, but now we use some great partners.
 So I can certainly refer your group to them.
 But I think it’s huge and not even familiar with, you know, organizing on my specialist, all of that stuff.
 It’s just so much easier with someone else doing that for me.

 Yeah, I love it.
 And for the people watching on YouTube, and the people listening on iTunes, we, you know, are doing that exactly.
-Now, we found a way to connect using Skype a recording software that records directly from Skype that allows us to have a one hour meeting that doesn’t waste an hour of me getting to your place and then recording the interview and then driving an hour back to my place and then having to sit down and do the work that’s associated to editing etc.
+Now, we found a way to connect using Skype recording software that records directly from Skype that allows us to have a one-hour meeting that doesn’t waste an hour of me getting to your place and then recording the interview, and then driving an hour back to my place and then having to sit down and do the work that’s associated to editing, etc.

 And what you said was interesting about the builder is that I wonder if the builder has understood the concept of, well, let’s go out and meet a client in the first instance.
 And then let’s have Skype sessions with them for the two three or four times that we need to before they sign a contract and decided to give us the work I wonder if your builder has had the opportunity to sort of take the leap since you’ve given him some feedback.